joshuaseagan/Data-Science-and-Machine-Learning/README.md

 ## About Me

 Research Interests:
-Econometric Theory, Computational Economics, Mathematical Economics, macroeconometrics
+Econometric Theory, Computational Economics, Mathematical Economics, Macroeconometrics

 Education:
 Bachelor of Science in Applied Economics and Master of Science in Economics (Honors) (Ladderized), Minor in Data Science

-2021-Present, Carlos L. Tiu School of Economics, De La Salle University, 2401 Taft Ave., Malate, Manila, 1004 Metro Manila